TheNexusAvenger/Nexus-Replication/README.md

 Both issues and pull requests are accepted for this project.

 ## License
-Nexus Button is available under the terms of the MIT Licence.
+Nexus Replication is available under the terms of the MIT Licence.
 See [LICENSE](LICENSE) for details.